cherylmj01/plugin-outbound-brand/README.md

 See the [Deploy and Release documentation](https://www.twilio.com/docs/flex/developer/plugins/cli/deploy-and-release) for full detailed instructions.

-## How this plugin works ?
+## How does this plugin work ?

 This plugin will retrieve information from the provided asset link and it will display the brands in a component within the dialpad.
-When an agent selects the brand to make a call.
-A call will be made from the number that is mapped to that brand within the Twilio asset.
+When an agent selects the brand to make a call, a call will be made from the number that is mapped to that brand within the Twilio asset.
+If the brand list is not able to load for some reason, then the agent will be notified however the agent will still be able to make a call using the default caller ID.